BBArikL/QuantumCT-RTRC-qBraid-Challenge/QuantumFrenchVanilla.md

 ## 📈 Visualizations & Results

 ### Convergence Analysis
 The solver generates convergence plots showing how the Ising energy decreases over classical iterations.
+Other instances visualizations are available in the repository.

 ![convergence_instance4.png](convergence_instance4.png)